bokkypoobah/BokkyPooBahsRedBlackTreeLibrary/README.md

 function getNode(uint key) internal view returns (uint _returnKey, uint _parent, uint _left, uint _right, bool _red);
 ```

 Returns the node information if `key` exists in the tree.
-All `uint` values will be set to `SENTINEL` if `key` does not exist in the tree.
+All `uint` values will be set to `EMPTY` if `key` does not exist in the tree.

 <br />